-Treatment of irritation
+Treatment of Irritation

 Areas of red, hot, weeping eczema can be treated with a wet wrap.
 It involves using wet garments wrapped over emollients and/or steroid creams.
 It cools down the skin and helps relieve itches and soreness.
-The cover prevents scratching and keeps the moisturiser on the skin longer to allow proper absorption.
+The cover prevents scratching and keeps the moisturiser on the skin longer to allow for proper absorption.